nkern/py21cmnet/README.md

 # py21cmnet

-A U-Net for 21 cm fields, built on pytorch
+A deep convolutional autoencoder network for 21 cm fields, built on pytorch